NBK 106 Update: Srikanth To Play Villain In The Balakrishna Starrer?

 Meanwhile, rumours were doing the rounds that actor Sanjay Dutt is also being considered to play a negative role in this upcoming mass entertainer.
 According to reports, anchor-turned-actress Rashmi Gautham has been roped in to play an important role in the movie.
 We have to wait for an official announcement regarding the star cast to get a clear picture regarding this.

 The pooja ceremony of the movie was held recently and the shoot of the film has been scheduled to begin in January 2020.
 S Thaman will handle the music department in this film.
 It is also being speculated that Balakrishna will be seen in two different get-ups in this movie.
-Earlier Boyapati Srinu and Balakrishna had teamed up for the movie Lion and Legend, both of which emerged as tremendoes successes at the box office.
+Earlier, Boyapati Srinu and Balakrishna had teamed up for the movie Lion and Legend, both of which emerged as tremendous successes at the box office.

 Meanwhile, the actor is gearing up for his next release which is Ruler.
 The KS Ravikumar directorial has high expectations on it and the movie has been scheduled to hit theatres on December 20, 2019.